05 – Toe movement – left foot forward (Hidari ashi yubi undō)¶

 Comment¶

-The exercise is repeated on the left side and ensures balanced work on both feet.
+The exercise is repeated on the left side and ensures that both feet are activated and controlled.